 Frank Toral is Senior Partner of Toral Law, and Founder of Toral Family Foundation.
 Frank Toral resides in Fort Lauderdale, Florida with his wife, Olivia and their children, Nina and Noah.
 The Toral family is very active in their community church and The Toral Family Foundation.
 The Foundation is committed to improving the lives of persons with brain and spinal cord injuries and their families throughout Florida.

-Frank Toral is the Senior Partner at the Law Offices of Toral Garcia Battista, a statewide law firm concentrating in brain and spinal cord injury.
+Frank Toral is the Senior Partner at the Law Offices of Toral Law, a statewide law firm concentrating in brain and spinal cord injury.
 He has successfully represented many families throughout Florida whose loved ones have sustained a brain and spinal cord injuries.
 The law firm was recently listed by Newsweek Magazine as one of the top twenty personal injury law firms in the country.
-He is the immediate Past President and currently serves on the Executive Committee for the Brain Injury Association of Florida.
-He serves on the Legal Advisory Board of the Sarah Jane Brain Foundation, has served as a Director for the Brain Injury Association of America and authored the handbook “Brain Injury.
+He has served as the President for Brain Injury Association of Florida, a Legal Advisory Board Member for the Sarah Jane Brain Foundation, and as a Director for the Brain Injury Association of America.
+He also authored two brain injury handbooks, “Brain Injury.
 Where do we go from here?” and “My Child Has a Brain Injury, What do I do now?”.